-The Cuyama Basin Water Resources Model (CBWRM) was developed to evaluate the recent historical, current, and projected surface water and groundwater conditions in the Cuyama Groundwater Basin (Basin), and simulate various scenarios as part of the Basin's Groundwater Sustainability Plan (GSP).
+The Cuyama Basin Water Resources Model (CBWRM) was developed to evaluate the recent historical, current, and projected surface water and groundwater conditions in the Cuyama Groundwater Basin (Basin), and to simulate various scenarios as part of the Basin's Groundwater Sustainability Plan (GSP).
 The fine temporal and spatial scale of the CBRWM allows the Cuyama Basin Groundwater Sustainability Agency (CBGSA) and its stakeholders to evaluate the effect of changing groundwater conditions in different parts of the Basin.

 The CBWRM was developed in consultation with members of the Technical Forum, which includes technical staff and consultants representing a range of public and private entities in the Basin.
 Technical Forum members are listed in Chapter 1, Section 1.3.
-The Technical Forum held 14 monthly conference calls over the course of CBWRM development, and model data and outputs were provided to Technical Forum members to facilitate review and feedback on model development.
+The Technical Forum held 14 monthly conference calls over the course of CBWRM development in advance of the 2020 GSP, with many additional follow-up calls during the subsequent updates.
+Model data and outputs were provided to Technical Forum members to facilitate review and feedback on model development.
 This allowed Technical Forum members to review and comment on all major aspects of CBWRM development.